Do You Need to Hire a Civil Attorney?

 - Making opening and closing statements for a trial

-- Raising objections and examining witnesses in a trial
+- Raising objections and cross-examining witnesses

 What Is a Civil Lawsuit?

 A civil lawsuit is a legal dispute where one party claims to have suffered a loss or injury due to the actions or inactions of another party.
 Consequently, the aggrieved party seeks restitution through monetary compensation.

 Unlike criminal cases, civil lawsuits typically involve private individuals or entities.
 Also, the outcome is not punitive but compensatory.
 As a result, the scope of civil lawsuits is broad and includes (but is not limited to) these issues:

 A civil lawsuit generally involves filing a complaint, discovery, negotiations, and possibly a trial.
 Additionally, it’s important to note the burden of proof rests on the plaintiff.
 Their attorney must prove their case by a “preponderance of the evidence.”
 This legal standard is a lower bar to clear than the “beyond reasonable doubt” standard in criminal cases.